\"Writing.Com

 The name “marinara” comes from the word “mariners” or "sailor's style."
 Sailors and fisherman, who were the backbone of sea trade at that time, would use the sauce on their freshly-caught fish.
 The main ingredients of oil, tomato sauce, garlic, and dried herbs traveled well and didn’t spoil easily.
 The ingredients could be assembled quickly and easily, in about the same time it took pasta to cook, and the two together made a tasty, filling, and inexpensive meal for men at sea.

 Marinara is a the grand Italian opera of the Italian sauces, stronger than pizza sauce, not as loud as spaghetti (Bolognese) sauce.
 It's a simple and unadorned sauce that sings when poured over meat and cheese.
-That makes it perfect to use in baked pasta recipes, chicken/veal/shrimp parmigiana, with meatballs, or when you need a quick dipping sauce for mozzarella sticks or anything you like to serve with sauce.
-Remember though, while it is used over meats, it never contains meat directly to the sauce.
+That makes it perfect to use in baked pasta recipes, chicken/veal/shrimp parmigiana, with meatballs, lasagna, or when you need a quick dipping sauce for mozzarella sticks or anything you like to serve with sauce.
+Remember though, while it is used over meats, it never contains meat directly in the sauce.

 The beauty of this sauce is that, with a few additional ingredients, it can be converted to a different sauce.
 Add red pepper flakes and you have spicy Arrabbiata sauce.
 Add anchovies in addition to the pepper flakes and you have Puttanesca sauce.
 However, if using marinara as a base sauce for these and other sauces, the oregano and basil herbs become intrusive—consider skipping them.